Skip to main content

 }

-1. Use JWT authentication.
+1. Use JWT authentication

-2. Disable CSRF.
+2. Disable CSRF

-3. Disable form login.
+3. Disable form login

-4. Disable httpBasic.
+4. Disable HTTP Basic

-5. Exception handling is configured to return 401 Unauthorized for unauthorized requests.
+5. Return 401 Unauthorized for unauthorized access